-Al Falah Academy Honor Code (Abbreviated; see full version in appendix)
+Al Falah Academy Honor Code

 Middle and High School students learn the Al Falah Academy Honor Code, inspired by the character of our Prophet Muhammad (peace be upon him).
 The full text is posted in each middle and high school classroom, with relevant references to Qur'an and Hadith, and is available in the Appendices of this Handbook.
 Al Falah Academy has developed an Honor Code that is short, clear, and all-encompassing: